calebsander/structure-bytes/README.md

 `z` is the version of the type and value specification, which is independent of the API version.
 It should match the version set in `config.js`.

 ## Testing
-To test the NodeJS code, run `npm test`.
+To test the Node.js code, run `npm test`.
 To test the HTTP transaction code, run `node client-test/server.js` and open `localhost:8080` in your browser.
 Open each link in a new page. `Upload` and `Download` should each alert `Success`, while `Upload & Download` should alert `Upload: Success` and `Download: Success`.

 _Caleb Sander, 2016_